Protecting Online Data Privacy and Enabling Trust in Connected Technologies

 Numerous IEEE SA initiatives are underway relating to data privacy and cybersecurity, and many published and developing standards address these and related issues.

-For example, the goal of IEEE SA’s Dignity, Inclusion, Identity, Trust and Agency (DIITA) Industry Connections activity is to help provide tools and guidelines to design and develop trust-enabling solutions for all users of technology.
+For example, the goal of IEEE SA’s Dignity, Inclusion, Identity, Trust, and Agency (DIITA) Industry Connections activity is to provide tools and guidelines for designing and developing trust-enabling solutions for all technology users.
 DIITA aims to ensure that the conditions of online access safeguard users’ personal agency and dignity.
-This activity explores the technical capabilities needed to identify ourselves online in a way that protects our privacy, our right to be forgotten, and our offline ability to have multiple personas; and by identifying potential standardization opportunities that can enable the needs and voices of all.
+This activity explores the technical capabilities needed to identify ourselves online in a way that protects our privacy, our right to be forgotten, and our offline ability to have multiple personas, and to identify potential standardization opportunities that can meet the needs and voices of all.

 Cybersecurity is a Key Aspect of Trust

 As a key component of data privacy, cybersecurity touches every facet of our digital lives.
-But in today’s world there is often a lack of motivation to offer secure technology.
-This may result either from commercial goals (e.g., the desire to offer products from which user data can be obtained and used by advertisers) or regulatory pressure (e.g., to track certain financial transactions).
+But in today’s world, there is often a lack of motivation to offer secure technology.
+This may result from either commercial goals (e.g., the desire to offer products that allow user data to be collected and used by advertisers) or regulatory pressure (e.g., to track certain financial transactions).

-IEEE SA’s Meta Issues in Cybersecurity Industry Connections activity seeks to apply IEEE’s approach of advancing technology for humanity to the realm of cybersecurity, to fundamentally improve it.
-By engaging with technologists in industry, research, and government; social scientists; legal scholars; policy makers; economists; and others, this activity aims to address and overcome current limitations in cybersecurity approaches.
+IEEE SA’s Meta Issues in Cybersecurity Industry Connections activity seeks to apply IEEE’s approach of advancing technology for humanity to cybersecurity, fundamentally improving it.
+By engaging with technologists in industry, research, and government, as well as social scientists, legal scholars, policymakers, economists, and others, this activity aims to address and overcome current limitations in cybersecurity approaches.

 IEEE Standards for Data Privacy and Building Trust